| |

 Dash Dartwell:

 Eventually, he also begins to use his speed to bring criminals to justice.
 The speed powers don't seem to last very long so he's dependent upon the pills for when he wants to use his powers and has to be careful as to when the powers run out.
-Also called the Human Meteor.
-In at least one later story, Dash is given some credit for helping discover the formula and Dr. Moss' daughter is named Lois. |
+Also called the Human Meteor. |

 Dash Darwin: 1944/45?,